 Bonus #4-#6: Sample Project SchedulesFiles: sample_construction-schedule.xls | sample_software-project-schedule.xls | sample_website-project-schedule.xls

 Download a pre-populated project schedule for 3 different sample projects: (1) Home Construction Project Schedule, (2) Custom Software Project Schedule, (3) Website Development Project Schedule.
 These templates use the new Predecessors feature for defining task dependencies.
 Note: The outlines are generic and the durations are fictitious.
 These files are based on the .XLS version of the template (not the new .XLSX version).

-Bonus #7: Google Docs Version
+Bonus #7: Google Sheets Version

 We have created a Google Docs version to share privately with people who purchase Gantt Chart Template Pro.
 It is limited to a daily view (not weekly/monthly) for now, but otherwise it does almost everything that the new XLSX version does, including color coding.